pagemachine/searchable/doc/getting-started.md

 Now simply install it via Extension Manager or TYPO3 console.

 ## Setup
+* Add the elasticsearch connection data and the host name of your site via Extension Manager Settings
 * Include **Typoscript** and **Constants** into your template (static includes)
 * Create a search page and and *Search* Plugin element inside
 * Configure your **indices** and **indexers** (see the next chapter)